All Episodes

 Because they don't want heightened security because it fucks up their business because they can't smuggle in drugs like they want to.

-So that's a little tidbit right there that the mainstream media isn't gonna tell you.
+So that's a little tidbit right there that the mainstream media isn't going to tell you.

-A lot of the time, when someone does something stupid, like whether it's like it affects national security, or they smuggle in some aliens that are shouldn't be coming through, or um, they kill an agent or shoot at an agent or shoot at law enforcement in general, the borders get closed down.
+A lot of the time, when someone does something stupid, whether it's like it affects national security or they smuggle in some aliens that shouldn't be coming through or they kill an agent or shoot at an agent or shoot at law enforcement in general, the borders get closed down.

 Yo, like the fucking video.

-Because I nobody gonna tell y'all shit like that.
+Because I ain't nobody going to tell y'all shit like that.

 But anyway, going back to what I was saying.